0Lunar/KyloChat/README.md

     ```
 - Docker Compose issues:
   - Update Docker and Docker Compose to the latest versions and retry `docker compose up --build`.

-## Contributing
-Contributions are welcome!
-Suggested workflow:
-1. Open an issue to discuss feature ideas or bugs.
-2. Create a feature branch from `main`.
-3. Open a pull request describing your changes.

-For discussions, bug reports, or feature requests, use the repository Issues page: [Issues](https://github.com/0Lunar/KyloChat/issues)

 ## License
 This project is licensed under the GNU GPL v3.0.
 See the `LICENSE` file for details or visit the official page: [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).